 Dr. Michael B. Cook earned his B.Sc. in genetics at the University of Nottingham, England, and, subsequently, a Ph.D. in epidemiology at the University of Leeds, England.
-He joined the Division of Cancer Epidemiology and Genetics as a postdoctoral fellow in 2007, was promoted to research fellow in 2008, and was appointed as a tenure-track investigator in 2011.
+He joined the Division of Cancer Epidemiology and Genetics as a postdoctoral fellow in 2007, was promoted to research fellow in 2008, was appointed as a tenure-track investigator in 2011, and was awarded scientific tenure by the NIH and promoted to senior investigator in 2019.
 Dr. Cook’s research program is focused on the epidemiology of esophageal adenocarcinoma and prostate cancer.
 He investigates the role of excess adiposity, sex steroid hormones and reproductive factors on cancer pathogenesis, and biomarkers for diagnosis and prognosis.
 The overarching goal of Dr. Cook’s research is to understand pathogenesis with potential utility for clinical management.

 Esophageal adenocarcinoma incidence has dramatically increased in the United States accompanied with a 5-year survival of less than 20%.
 Despite its widely-accepted pathogenesis of gastroesophageal reflux → Barrett’s esophagus → esophageal adenocarcinoma, many etiologic questions remain and predictive biomarkers are needed to optimize prevention and diagnosis.
 Dr. Cook utilizes both classical and molecular epidemiologic approaches in his studies of esophageal adenocarcinoma.
 Specifically, he seeks to elucidate: 1) the pathogenesis and progression of this disease; 2) how excess adiposity is associated with an increased risk of this malignancy; 3) why Barrett’s esophagus and esophageal adenocarcinoma are more prevalent in men compared with women; and 4) biomarkers for diagnosis and risk prediction.
 Dr. Cook is pursuing studies of sex steroid hormones, systemic inflammation, microRNAs, and other circulating and tissue-based markers in his pursuit of answers to these questions.